supreedaoon/portfolio/readme.md

   * Reviews and comments would be pre-screened to prevent attack on database.
   * Images are uploaded from devices and stored at Cloudinary.
 3. Users can edit/delete only their own reviews or comments.
+4. Admin can edit/delete any reviews/comments.
-4. Online-Order function allows users to add items to cart an edit the cart.
-Users can see summary of the cart and discount(if any).
+4. Online-Order function allows users to add items to cart/ remove an item/ remove all items from the cart.
+Users can see summary of the cart.
   * Since the farm does not exist, **the purchase cannot be complete**.

 #### Sunshine Farm and Cafe : Technical Information